 Alongside curling (more at Watching curling), one of the winter sports that I like to watch on the television is biathlon.
-I have never really considered why I like it, but it comes across as an odd choice to many people, so I thought about it for a bit, and came up with the following answers and observations.
+I have never really considered why I like watching biathlon, and this sport comes across as an odd choice to many people, so I thought about the reason for a bit, and came up with the following answers and observations.

 I think the biggest factor is biathlon’s sheer unpredictability, mainly because good or bad shooting can make a radical difference in athletes’ standings in the competition and in the outcome.
-It tests different skills, and is a physically demanding sport.
+Biathlon tests different skills, and is a physically demanding sport.
 Also, it is simple to follow, and easy to understand.
 I do not have to know the intricacies of the techniques involved or understand the difficult and opaque scoring system to appreciate what is going on.
-What matters is whether an athlete can ski fast, and shoot well.
-While it was exciting to watch events such as snowboard slopestyle or mogul, I cannot judge if something was good or bad, except that I understand falling is not good, and that detracts from enjoyment.
+What matters is whether an athlete can ski fast,and shoot well.
+While events such as snowboard slopestyle or mogul are exciting to watch, I cannot judge if something was good or bad, except that I understand falling is not good, and that detracts from enjoyment.

 Anyway, I am so pleased that Ole Einar Bjørndalen won the 10km sprint yesterday: many years ago, I used to watch a lot of winter sport on Eurosport, and during the winter, weekend television viewings often comprised watching ski jump, cross-country skiing, and Nordic combined, as well as biathlon and Alpine skiing.
 Unfortunately, I no longer watch these events outside the Olympic Games, and his name brings back good memories of watching various competitions.
 O. E. Bjørndalen is such a great athlete and he deserves to become the most successful winter Olympian in history.